FrontierSetter/Streaming_System_Translate_Chinese/part_1/the_beam_model.md

-# The Beam Model
+# PART I: The Beam Model

-test